-All funds received from the Department have been expended or committed to subsequent years, to support the achievement of educational out with Department policies, School Council approvals and the intent/purposes for which funding was provided.
+All funds received from the Department have been expended or committed to subsequent years, to support the achievement of educational outcomes and other operational needs of the school, consistent with Department policies, School Council approvals and the intent/purposes for which funding was provided.

 The school was in a very sound financial position throughout 2022.
-The School Strategic Plan, along with the 2022 Annual Implementation Plan funds to support school programs and priorities.
+The School Strategic Plan, along with the 2022 Annual Implementation Plan, provided the framework for School Council allocation of funds to support school programs and priorities.

-The Financial Commitments section of the Financial Performance and Position report shows an end-of-year deficit from both credit and cash but is subject to change as the SRP reconciliation is yet to be completed for the 2022 school year.
+The Financial Commitments section of the Financial Performance and Position report shows an end-of-year deficit from both credit and cash budgets of \$80,152, however the actual confirmed deficit/surplus is subject to change as the SRP reconciliation is yet to be completed for the 2022 school year.